Become a biology teacher

 Having relevant A levels can show your subject knowledge, if you do not have a degree in biology.

-Biology teacher training courses have had successful applications from candidates with a range of degrees, including biomedical sciences, zoology, psychology, and sport and exercise sciences.
+Biology teacher training courses have had successful applications from candidates with a range of degrees, including biomedical sciences, forensic science, pharmacy, and natural sciences.

 Non-UK citizens: check your qualifications